Lokeshwaranramu/NettyServer/README.md

 # NettyServer
 NettyHTTPServer
-Problem: To create a java netty server that accepts the json object and saves it to kaska queue.
+Problem: To create a java netty server that accepts the json object.

 Procedure: I have installed the netty server in the debian development machine.
-The kafka is made to run using the tar files provided by apache.

-Running Kafta includes following commands in debian:
-*Download the 0.10.2.0 release and un-tar it.
-*> tar -xzf kafka_2.11-0.10.2.0.tgz
-*> cd kafka_2.11-0.10.2.0
-*> bin/zookeeper-server-start.sh config/zookeeper.properties
-*> bin/kafka-server-start.sh config/server.properties

 Program given in this repository is used to get the time from the system as nanoseconds.
 These nanoseconds value are taken by the Netty server.Use this POM file to give netty server dependecies and to run the project.